Maintain Straightened Teeth with Retainers

 Retainers help prevent your teeth from relapsing.

 Teeth need to be reminded of their new position.
-Movement can happen before you even realise it, so retainers are crucial to the success of your orthodontic treatment.
+Since movement can occur without your knowledge, retainers are critical to the effectiveness of your orthodontic treatment.

 How Retainers Work

 Since a plastic retainer is made from a rigid material, your teeth don’t have anywhere to go.
 They can’t shift around; therefore, they stay in alignment.

 A lingual wire works the same way.
 By being bonded to the teeth, the thin metal holds everything securely.

 Several retainers are available, including fixed (metal) and detachable (clear).
 The type of retainer required is determined by the patient’s recurrence risk, original malocclusion (tooth misalignment), and growth pattern.

 Metal wires, also known as fixed (or bonded) retainers, are available in straight and zigzag patterns.

 The straight wire is adhered in a straight line across the interior of your teeth, whereas the zigzag wire is attached in a shape that makes it simple for you to floss.

 The composite resin is used to glue them to the inside of your teeth to prevent both from moving.

 Even though zigzag wires might seem the better choice, your dentist will recommend what they feel is the greatest fit for your teeth based on your gum health, the shape of your teeth, and other variables.